4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### 2.1.3 C++ and SQL Data Type

-C++ built-in functions can use limited data types, including BOOL, Numeric, String, Timestamp and Date.The correspondence between the SQL data type and the C++ data type is shown as follows:
+C++ built-in functions can use limited data types, including BOOL, Numeric, String, Timestamp and Date.
+The correspondence between the SQL data type and the C++ data type is shown as follows:

 - | SQL Type  | C++ Type           |
   | :-------- | :----------------- |